-Activity Participating Executives OpportunityDay: OppDay Purpose: Announce company performance and Investors Q&A In 2022, the Company participated in 1 time as follows: 21 December 2022 Company Performance Q3/2022 Chief financial officer (CFO) Accounting Director and Investors relations Press Conference or Press Release/Photo Release Purpose: The Company provides newsletters and press releases related to the Company's financial results (Press Release/Photo Release) to announce progress and performance reports.
-The Company's activities for investors and interested persons to be informed through the media in 2022, totaling 11 news through both online and print media.
-Chief Executive Officer Analyst Meeting and Company Visit Purpose: To communicate with analysts or investors about the company's operational overview and direction.
-In 2022, the Company participated in 2 times as follows: 1 June 2022 Analyst Meeting 3 October 2022 Company Visit Chief financial officer (CFO) Accounting Director and Investors relations
+Activity Participating Executives OpportunityDay: OppDay Purpose: Announce company performance and Investors Q&A In 2023, the Company participated in 4 times as follows: Chief financial officer (CFO) • 27 March 2023 Company Performance for the year 2022 Accounting Director and Investors relations 6 June 2023 Company Performance Q1/2023 • 28 August 2023 Company Performance Q2/2023 • 27 November 2023 Company Performance Q3/2023 Press Conference or Press Release/Photo Release Purpose: The Company provides newsletters and press releases related to the Company's financial results (Press Release/Photo Release) to Chief Franchine Officer announce progress and performance reports.
+Chief Executive Officer The Company's activities for investors and interested persons to be informed through the media in 2023, totaling 12 news through both online and print media.
+Analyst Meeting and Company visit Purpose: To communicate with analysts or investors about the overall performance Chief of Financial Officer, Head of Accounting, and direction of the Company.
+In 2023, the Company participated 1 time and Investor Relation. in total

-In 2022, there were no incidents in which the Company was executed by the regulatory authorities due to non-declaration or non-disclosure of material information within the specified period.
+In 2023, there were no incidents in which the Company was executed by the regulatory authorities due to non-declaration or non-disclosure of material information within the specified period.